teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ### Ritual Questions

 1. GM asks: **"What does the ritual do and how is it weird?"** Player answers.
 2. Player asks: **"What must I do to perform the ritual, and what is its price?"** GM answers.
 A ritual takes at least one downtime activity to perform and inflicts **stress** on the caster according to its **magnitude**.
-If performance of the ritual is dangerous or troublesome in some way, it requires an action roll (usually **Attune**).
+If performance of the ritual is dangerous or troublesome in some way, it requires an action roll (usually **Channel**).
 A ritual may also have additional costs, such as a sacrifice, rare item, the start of a dire progress clock, etc.
 3. GM asks: **"What new belief or fear does knowledge of this ritual and its attendant occult forces instill in you?"** Player answers.

 ### Example Ritual Answers